Lessons from a border region

 Respecting regional realities

-Thinking along the lines of the 19th century nation state may not make sense in the current situation.
-“National borders were closed,” Unfried says, “but borders between provinces were not, even though in epidemiological terms that would have made a lot more sense.
+Thinking along the lines of the 19th-century nation-state might not make sense in the literal border cases.
+Unfried explains: “National borders were closed but borders between provinces were not – even though in epidemiological terms that would have made a lot more sense.
 The situation in Rotterdam is more than twice as bad as it is in Aachen, so restricting travel between South Limburg and South Holland would have been better.”

-“It’s understandable that mapping the pandemic along national lines was our default position, but by the second wave we should have had a better system in place,” Schoenmaekers says.
-Unfried: “Established interregional networks tell national governments in what ways the strategies aren’t working for them, and there are now bilateral agreements to solve some cross-border issues.
-But there are still plenty of problems.”
+“It’s understandable that mapping the pandemic along national lines was our default position, concedes Schoenmaekers, “but by the second wave we should have had a better system in place.”
+Unfried adds that “established interregional networks tell national governments in what ways the strategies aren’t working for them and there are now bilateral agreements to solve some cross-border issues – but there are still plenty of problems.”